BenjaminCorvera/MGS-pipeline-distribution/README.md

 Open the "ZylkaEnvironment" terminal.

 Navigate to your local, downloaded directory  "MGS-pipeline-distribution" and install dependencies to new enviroment.
-This can be con via terminal commands
+This can be done via the following commands

-**cd PathToMGS-pipeline-distribution (will vary based on location of directory)
+* **cd PathToMGS-pipeline-distribution (will vary based on location of directory)**

-**pip install -r req.txt
+* **pip install -r req.txt**

 This will intall all dependencies necessary for deployment.
 There may be more packages downloaded than necessary, but this isn't the end of the world.

-## Running the script "label.py"
+## Running the script "label.py"**

 create a few folders in the main directory.
 The names of these files must be identical to what is in quotes below.